gram-data/tree-sitter-gram/README.md

 }
 ```

-Implicitly it is about a person.
+Implicitly the object is a person.
 To become a subject, the implicit
 information can be explicit.

 As a subject:
 ```
-[:Person {
+(:Person {
   name: "Andreas",
   roles: ["author"]
-}]
+})
 ```

 Learn more about `gram` at the [gram-data github org](https://github.com/gram-data) notation.